 John of Damascus is considered by many to be the last of the eastern Church Fathers (Saint Bernard of Clairvaux, +1153, considered the last of the west).
 Soon after his death, the Church at Constantinople fell into schism under Photius (+893), culminating two centuries later with the mutual excommunications of 1054, with East and West going their separate ways.

-John of Damascus, or John Damascene (+749), is considered the last of the Church Fathers, that golden age, lasting for about eight or so centuries, which is our primary witness to the great Tradition handed on from Christ, by way of the Apostles, all that Church lives and believes, including the Liturgy, the sacraments, prayer, moral teaching, all the intricacies and consistencies of our great Faith,
+With all the Fathers, John of Damascus witnesses to golden patristic age of theological riches, our primary witness to the great Tradition handed on from Christ, by way of the Apostles – all that the Church lives and believes, including the Liturgy, the sacraments, prayer, moral teaching, all the intricacies and consistencies of our great Faith,

-Iconoclasm may have had its roots in Islamic influence on the Byzantine court – for Muhammad’s heresy is inherently iconoclastic – and the emperor, Leo III the Isaurian, was all for it, in ways that are otherwise difficult to explain, for he considered himself a Christian, and a zealous one at that; then again, so did Oliver Cromwell, and, we may presume, the ‘liturgical experts’ in the heady seventies, when just about everything they could get their hands on was levelled.
+Iconoclasm may have had its original roots in Islamic influence on the Byzantine court, and the emperor, Leo III the Isaurian (+741), was all for it, in ways that are otherwise difficult to explain, for he considered himself a Christian, and a zealous one at that; then again, so did the Calvinists, and, we may presume, the ‘liturgical experts’ in the heady seventies, when just about everything they could get their hands on was levelled.
 There were many martyrs in Leo’s persecution, as there are today, in different ways.